-Make sure "Direct Connection" is selected, and click "Next" again.
+Make sure "Direct Connection" is selected (although if you have trouble connecting at first, you should try "Use IE5 Settings"), and click "Next" again.
 The setup program should download a list of mirror sites.
-Which one is best depends a lot on your location, but I've found ftp://mirrors.kernel.org to be consistent and fast.
+Which one is best depends a lot on where you are in the world, but I've found ftp://mirrors.kernel.org to be reliable and fast.
 Highlight the chosen server, and click "Next".

 The Setup program will download a list of all available packages and their current versions.
-It helps if you grab the bottom-left corner of the window and expand it to see more fields.
+It helps if you grab the bottom-right corner of the window and expand it to see more fields.
 By default, the setup program will install the basic Cygwin packages, but we need some additional utilities to build Sleuthkit and Autopsy.

 Click on the word "Devel".
 This should expand the development package tree.
 Scroll down until you see "gcc: C compiler".
 Click on the word "skip" on that line: it should become a version number.
-As of the time of this writing, gcc is at version 3.3.1-3.
+As of the time of this writing, gcc is at version 3.4.4-1.
 Follow these steps for this list of additional packages:

-Under "Deve el":
+Under "Devel":

-gcc: C compiler (completed)
+gcc: C compiler

-gcc=g++: GCC C++ compiler
+gcc-g++: GCC C++ compiler

 make: The GNU version of the 'make' utility

 patchutils: A small collection of programs that operate on patch files.

-Under "Inter preters":
+Under "Interp oreters":

 perl: Larry Wall's Practical Extracting and Report Language